cysun/AliceIdentityService2/README.md

 ## Installation

-1. Create a PostgreSQL database and use `AliceIdentityService/Scripts/CreateSchema.sql` to create the tables.
-  AIS uses Entity Framework Core so it is possible to use other DBMS like MySQL or MS SQL Server, though it'll need some minor changes (use different package, connection string, and extension method).
+1. Create an empty PostgreSQL database.
+AIS uses Entity Framework Core so it is possible to use other DBMS like MySQL or MS SQL Server, though it'll need some changes to the code.
+2. Populate the database using the following SQL scripts in the `AliceIdentityService/Scripts` folder:
+  * `CreateSchema.sql` - create all the tables.
+  * `PopulateSchema.sql` - create additional indexes, stored procedures, and so on.
-2. Copy `AliceIdentityService/appsettings.json.sample` to `AliceIdentityService/appsettings.json`, and change
+3. Copy `AliceIdentityService/appsettings.json.sample` to `AliceIdentityService/appsettings.json`, and change
   `appsettings.json` according to your environment.
-3. Run `ConsoleManager`
+4. Run `ConsoleManager`
   * Generate an encryption certificate and a signing certificate.
   * Create a user with the `ais-admin` claim.
 This user is the administrator who can manage users, scopes, and clients.
-4. Run `AliceIdentityService`.
+5. Run `AliceIdentityService`.

 ## Current Limitations